Cost of French Doors

 3. Install the New Doors

-Regardless of the type and size of the door and what materials it’s made from, each set of doors will come with its own instructions.
+Regardless of the type and size of the door and the materials it’s made from, each set of doors will come with its own instructions.

 You should only fit French doors yourself if you have a very clear idea of what the job entails and have previous joinery experience.
 If you’re not particularly familiar with this type of work, then it is best to hire professionals, however.
 You will need a building regulations compliance certificate.